 In order to get licensed in Connecticut, a basic requirement is graduation from an MSW program accredited by the Council on Social Work Education (CSWE).
 The UConn School of Social Work is accredited by CSWE.

 The Association of Social Work Boards (ASWB) reported in Spring 2020 that no state’s regulatory requirements exceed CSWE’s temporary guidelines for reduced field hours during the coronavirus pandemic.
 This means that students who graduated with their degree from UConn during the pandemic were not limited in terms of where they could apply for licensure in the United States based on graduating with reduced field hours authorized by CSWE.
 Students are encouraged to check with each state’s licensing body for details and up-to-date information.

 Will remote field activities (including telehealth), field supervision, and field seminar hours count toward the required field hours?

-During the 2020-2021 and 2021-2022 academic years, in keeping with the CSWE guidelines, the SSW will allow for remote field activity, field supervision, and field seminar hours to count toward MSW students’ field hours.
+During the 2021-2022 academic years, in keeping with the CSWE guidelines, the SSW will allow for remote field activity, field supervision, and field seminar hours to count toward MSW students’ field hours.

 Employed Social Work Placements

 If I am working in a social service agency, may I do my field placement in the agency where I am employed?

 You may be able to do an Employed Social Work (ESW) placement.
 In keeping with CSWE’s updated guidance on employment-based field in the context of the coronavirus pandemic, the SSW will be more flexible in the use of ESW placements in 2021-2022 academic years.
 Please contact the Field Education Department at email@example.com if you are interested in exploring this.

 Will my Field Seminars meet in person or be held online in the 2020-2021 and 2021-2022 academic years?